-U.S. ethanol production presently is underway or planned in 24 states based primarily around the central and western Corn Belt, where corn supplies are most plentiful (see Table 3).15 Corn accounts for about 98% of the feedstocks used in ethanol production in the United States.
-As of December 29, 2006, existing U.S.
+U.S. ethanol production presently is underway or planned in 28 states based primarily around the central and western Corn Belt, where corn supplies are most plentiful (see Table 3).
+Corn accounts for about 99% of the feedstock used in ethanol production in the United States.
+As of October 1, 2007, existing U.S. ethanol plant capacity was a reported 6.9 billion gallons per year (BGPY), with an additional planned capacity of 7.6 BGPY under construction (as either new plants or expansion of existing plants).
+Thus, total annual U.S. ethanol production capacity in existence or under construction is nearly 14.5 billion gallons, well in excess of the 7.5 billion gallon RFS mandated for 2012 (Figure 3).